seatv/VRisber/README.md

   - `ffmpeg` (with FFV1 support).
   - `ffprobe` (bundled with ffmpeg).
   - An image restoration CLI, referenced as `imageProcessor-cli`:
-    - In practice this is typically configured to point at `lada-cli.exe` or similar.
+    - In practice this is typically configured to point at `cli.exe` or similar.
 - **Hardware**:
   - Fast SSD/NVMe with multiple times the input size free (for intermediates).
   - NVIDIA GPU recommended for NVENC (`hevc_nvenc`).